-- White: Person with origins among any of the original peoples of Europe, North Africa, or the Middle East - Black or African American: Person with origins among any of the black racial groups of Africa - Asian: Person with origins among any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent - Native Hawaiian or other Pacific Islander: Person with origins among any of the original peoples of the Pacific Islands (includes Native Hawaiians) - American Indian or Alaska Native: Person with origins among any of the original peoples of North America and who maintains cultural identification through tribal affiliation or community recognition (includes Alaska Natives) - Unspecified: If a person's ethnicity is provided in place of their race, e.g., race is given as "Hispanic", and no other valid race value is given, mark their race as "unspecified
+- RaceWhite: Person with origins among any of the original peoples of Europe, North Africa, or the Middle East - RaceBlack: Person with origins among any of the black racial groups of Africa - RaceAsian: Person with origins among any of the original people of the Far East, Southeast Asia, or the Indian subcontinent - RacePacificIslander: Person with origins among any of the original people of the Pacific Islands

+(includes Native Hawaiians)

+- RaceAmericanIndian: Person with origins among any of the original people of North America and who maintains cultural identification through tribal affiliation or community recognition (includes Alaska Natives) - RaceUnspecified: If a person's ethnicity is provided in place of their race, e.g., race is given as "Hispanic," and no other valid race value is given, mark their race as "Unspecified."

-For multi-racial decedents, please check each race identified in source documents (e.g., if the decedent is identified as "white" and "Asian", please check "white" and "Asian").
-If source documents indicate "Mulatto," check both "white" and "black".
-If "Asian/Pacific Islander" is indicated, check both "Asian" and "PacificIsland".
+For multi-racial decedents, please check each race identified in source documents (e.g., if the decedent is identified as "white" and "Asian," please check "white" and "Asian").
+If "Asian/Pacific Islander" is indicated, check both "Asian" and "PacificIslander."
 These standards were used by the U.S. Census Bureau in the 2000 decennial census.